CL0R0X/COMP170-Final-Project/README.md

 # COMP170-Final-Project
-Currently Making a series Gambling games on Java
+Currently Making a series of Gambling games on Java
 Games:
 Horse betting,
 Dice,